fmorriso/Java-Scope-Examples-With-JSON/README.md

 # Google GSON Example
-An example of using Google JSON library GSON to read/write JSON structures from/to the local file system.
+An example of using Google JSON library GSON to read/write JSON structures class/record.
 ## Tools Used

 | Tool     |  Version |